Seeking Recommendations for Reliable Ostomy Bags

 Colostomy here.

-i use Hollister and NO filters.
-I do use the Osto EZ vent, which is an easy way to discreetly let the gas out.
-The trick with them is that you have to apply them at least 24 hours before you’re gonna use the bag so that they stay stuck.
+I use Hollister and no filters.
+I do use the Osto EZ Vent, which is an easy way to discreetly let the gas out.
+The trick with them is that you have to apply them at least 24 hours before you're going to use the bag so that they stay stuck.
 I usually put them on all the bags right away when I get a new shipment.

 aTraveler